Aleister Crowley: In popular culture

 Crowley also had a wider influence in British popular culture.
 After his time in Cefalù, which brought him to public attention in Britain, various "literary Crowleys" appeared: characters in fiction based upon him.
 One of the earliest was the character of the poet Shelley Arabin in John Buchan's 1926 novel The Dancing Floor.
-In his novel The Devil Rides Out, the writer Dennis Wheatley used Crowley as a partial basis for the character of Damien Mocata, a portly bald defrocked priest who engages in black magic.
+In his novel The Devil Rides Out, Dennis Wheatley used Crowley as a partial basis for the character of Damien Mocata, a portly bald defrocked priest who engages in black magic.
 The occultist Dion Fortune used Crowley as a basis for characters in her books The Secrets of Doctor Taverner (1926) and The Winged Bull (1935).
-Crowley was one of the inspirations for the character of Dr. Trelawney in Anthony Powell's A Dance to the Music of Time.
+Crowley was one of the inspirations for the character of Dr Trelawney in Anthony Powell's A Dance to the Music of Time.

 He was included as one of the figures on the cover art of The Beatles' album Sgt.
 Pepper's Lonely Hearts Club Band (1967), and his motto of "Do What Thou Wilt" was inscribed on the vinyl of Led Zeppelin's album Led Zeppelin III (1970).
-Led Zeppelin co-founder Jimmy Page bought Boleskine in 1971, and part of the band's film The Song Remains the Same was filmed in the grounds.
+Led Zeppelin co-founder Jimmy Page bought Boleskine in 1971, and part of the band's film The Song Remains the Same was filmed on its grounds.
 He sold it in 1992.
-Though David Bowie makes but a fleeting reference to Crowley in the lyrics of his song "Quicksand" (1971), it has been suggested that the lyrics of Bowie's No. 1 hit single "Let's Dance" (1983) may substantially paraphrase Crowley's 1923 poem "Lyric of Love to Leah".
+David Bowie included references to Crowley and his works in songs including "After All", "Quicksand" (1971), and "Station to Station" (1976), and it has been suggested that the lyrics of his song "Let's Dance" (1983) may substantially paraphrase Crowley's 1923 poem "Lyric of Love to Leah".
 Ozzy Osbourne and his lyricist Bob Daisley wrote a song titled "Mr. Crowley" (1980).
-A prophetic quote about the coming of the New Aeon borrowed from Crowley's work Magick in Theory and Practice (1911) has been featured as the opening introduction to the video game Blood Omen: Legacy of Kain (1996).
+A prophetic quote about the coming of the New Aeon borrowed from Crowley's work Magick in Theory and Practice (1911) was featured in the introduction to the video game Blood Omen: Legacy of Kain (1996).
 Crowley began to receive scholarly attention from academics in the late 1990s.